b-ptiste/Soft-dtw/README.md

 The report delves into Soft-Dynamic Time Warping (Soft-DTW), a differentiable version of Dynamic Time Warping, suitable for gradient-based optimization in machine learning.
 It involves reimplementation of the algorithm, theoretical and practical analysis, and experimentation with datasets like ArrowHead and ECG200.
 The findings include :

 - PyTorch-compatible loss with custom backward for efficiency purposes 🚀 : **Soft-DTW**
+- Applications :
-- Applications in barycenter averaging
+  - Barycenter averaging
   - K-Means clustering
   - Anomaly detection

 While the report concludes with the greate applications of the Soft-DTW loss, the time complexity is too large.
 It suggests directions for future research.